Ulcerative colitis is a type of inflammatory bowel disease. A person might wonder: Can probiotics help manage the symptoms?

 Evidence for using supplements or eating foods that contain probiotics is limited.
 Also, probiotics may increase the risk of infection and have negative effects on people with UC.

-Speak with a doctor before trying probiotic supplements or adding probiotic-rich foods to the diet.
-As for detailed guidance about which type and dosage of probiotic might help.
+A person should speak with a doctor before trying probiotic supplements or adding probiotic-rich foods to their diet.
+A doctor can provide detailed guidance on which type and dosage of probiotic might help.

 Read this article in Spanish.